MEET THE STAFF OF 81 SPEEDWAY

 Sherri Hardy.
 One of the most popular questions anyone ever asks at the speedway when they meet Sherri is, "How did you wind up with him!!"
 Sherri is the wife of track announcer Warren Hardy and can be found working the main ticket window on race nights.
 Sherri is a 30 plus year veteran with the speedway.
 She has known Hardy longer than that.....the poor girl!

 Troy Keeler.
 Troy is the son of Russell and Nancy Keeler.
 Troy is the VIP chief at the hospitality area on race nights.
 Troy can also be found in the starters stand, working the infield area, beer garden, or any other place at the speedway that needs assistance on any given night.
 Troy is another family member who grew up at the speedway selling programs and popcorn in the stands.

 Amy Nulf.
-Amy has been with the speedway now for three years.
+Amy has been with the speedway now for four years.
 Multi tasking, Amy helps with ticket sales, concessions and post race pay out.

 John Elam, Hutchinson, Ks.
 John has been with the speedway since 1998.
 John is one of the official Starters at the speedway and is often a member of the traveling personnel for out-of-town races.
 When not at the track, John enjoys riding his Harley

 Terry.
 (Yes, every track has one.)
 Though Terry has limited visibility at the track these days, he will always be a member of its fraternity and a figure often talked about from his many years of service, doing much of what others did'nt want any part of.